zinkronz/mxmapidoc/mxm-api/pick-up.md

 # PICK UP API

-This API is only for pickup jobs.
+This API is handlers for pickup jobs.

 In this API will include a few API needed for Pick Up